 The Evolving Landscape of Holiday Shopping: A Shift Towards Online Retail

-The landscape of holiday shopping is undergoing a significant , largely influenced by the growth of shopping and shifting consumer preferences.
+The landscape of holiday shopping is undergoing a significant , largely influenced by the growth of online shopping and shifting consumer preferences.
 A recent report by the Bank of America Institute sheds light on how these changes are creating new shopping hotspots, particularly among lower- households.
 The report draws from internal credit and debit card data to analyze trends that have emerged in the retail sector as a result of evolving habits, particularly as the holiday season approaches.

 Rise of Online Retailing